cara-tm/pat_body_tweets/README.md

 Place this code into your page template just before the last <code>&lt;/body&gt;</code> HTML tag:

     <txp:pat_body_tweets_live id="" account="" label="" popup="" info="" tooltip="" position="" top="" right="" bottom="" color="" style="" />

+Important note: you must wrap the content where you want to apply this plugin feature into `<div id="">`, and set the `id` attribute accordingly.

 ## Attributes